-BIOS version information (also known as ROM date and System BIOS) can be displayed by pressing fn+esc (if you are already in Windows) or by using Setup Utility (BIOS).
+BIOS version information (also known as ROM date and System BIOS) can be revealed by pressing fn+esc (if you are already in Windows) or by using Setup Utility (BIOS).

-- Start Setup Utility (BIOS).

-- Use the arrow keys to select Main.

-- 3. To exit Setup Utility (BIOS) without saving your changes, use the arrow keys to select Exit, select Exit Discarding Changes, and then press enter.
+- 1. Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 75. - 2.
+Use the arrow keys to select Main. - 3.
+To exit Setup Utility (BIOS) without saving your changes, use the arrow keys to select Exit, select Exit Discarding Changes, and then press enter.